Your path to a global top 50 university1

 Once you successfully complete a UNSW Diploma in Computer Science, you will progress to Second Year at UNSW Sydney to study a Bachelor of Science (Computer Science).

-To learn more about the program structure and courses you will study, click below.
+The Diploma courses that you will study will be dependent on the major that you choose.
+To learn more about the program structure and courses you will study, view the UNSW Handbook.

 Note: Diploma in Computer Science students must achieve a pass across all Diploma courses to be guaranteed entry into Second Year at UNSW Sydney.